dotzenith/dotconfig/README.md

    <details>
    <summary><strong>Nerd Fonts</strong></summary>

-   A lot of the programs mentioned earlier make use of nerd fonts, so here's how to install the one I use on MacOS.
+   A lot of the programs mentioned earlier make use of nerd fonts.
+I use a paid font with patched symbols, but you can download and use any other nerd font and just update the terminal config.
    ```sh
    brew tap homebrew/cask-fonts
    brew install --cask font-jetbrains-mono-nerd-font